Stay in touch

 A member of your treatment team will examine you and look at your skin.
 They’ll also discuss any other symptoms you have.

 To confirm a diagnosis of secondary breast cancer in the skin, you may have a punch biopsy.
 You’ll be given a local anaesthetic before a tiny cutter device is used to take a very small piece of tissue from the area.
-It’s not unusual for the area to bleed a little after the biopsy so you’ll usually be given a small dressing or plaster afterwards.
+It’s not unusual for the area to bleed a little after the biopsy so a small dressing or plaster will be applied.

 The treatment offered will depend on a number of factors.
 These include your symptoms, the type and features of the cancer, treatments you have had in the past and your general health.